Buffington Mohr McNeal Lowers Stock Holdings in PepsiCo, Inc. (NASDAQ:PEP)

 Buffington Mohr McNeal reduced its position in PepsiCo, Inc. (NASDAQ:PEP – Get Rating) by 14.4% in the 2nd quarter, Holdings Channel reports.
 The fund owned 2,075 shares of the company’s stock after selling 350 shares during the period.
 Buffington Mohr McNeal’s holdings in PepsiCo were worth $346,000 at the end of the most recent quarter.

 Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
 Vanguard Group Inc. grew its stake in shares of PepsiCo by 1.6% during the 1st quarter.
 Vanguard Group Inc. now owns 124,592,570 shares of the company’s stock valued at $20,854,304,000 after buying an additional 1,991,968 shares during the period.
 BlackRock Inc. grew its stake in shares of PepsiCo by 5.5% during the 4th quarter.
 BlackRock Inc. now owns 105,501,759 shares of the company’s stock valued at $18,326,710,000 after buying an additional 5,454,097 shares during the period.
-State Street Corp lifted its holdings in shares of PepsiCo by 0.8% during the 1st quarter.
-State Street Corp now owns 59,395,137 shares of the company’s stock valued at $9,941,558,000 after acquiring an additional 490,575 shares in the last quarter.
-Capital Research Global Investors lifted its holdings in shares of PepsiCo by 9.6% during the 4th quarter.
-Capital Research Global Investors now owns 18,698,968 shares of the company’s stock valued at $3,248,196,000 after acquiring an additional 1,634,702 shares in the last quarter.
+State Street Corp grew its stake in shares of PepsiCo by 0.8% during the 1st quarter.
+State Street Corp now owns 59,395,137 shares of the company’s stock valued at $9,941,558,000 after buying an additional 490,575 shares during the period.
+Capital Research Global Investors grew its stake in shares of PepsiCo by 9.6% during the 4th quarter.
+Capital Research Global Investors now owns 18,698,968 shares of the company’s stock valued at $3,248,196,000 after buying an additional 1,634,702 shares during the period.
 Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of PepsiCo by 10.3% during the 1st quarter.
 Charles Schwab Investment Management Inc. now owns 15,264,902 shares of the company’s stock valued at $2,555,040,000 after acquiring an additional 1,427,405 shares in the last quarter.
 71.38% of the stock is owned by hedge funds and other institutional investors.

-In other PepsiCo news, CEO Ramkumar Krishnan sold 3,433 shares of the company’s stock in a transaction that occurred on Thursday, July 28th.
+In related news, CEO Ramkumar Krishnan sold 3,433 shares of the company’s stock in a transaction that occurred on Thursday, July 28th.
 The shares were sold at an average price of $174.83, for a total value of $600,191.39.
-Following the transaction, the chief executive officer now owns 50,577 shares in the company, valued at approximately $8,842,376.91.
+Following the completion of the sale, the chief executive officer now owns 50,577 shares in the company, valued at approximately $8,842,376.91.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In other PepsiCo news, CEO Steven C. Williams sold 1,753 shares of the company’s stock in a transaction that occurred on Friday, July 15th.
+The shares were sold at an average price of $171.18, for a total value of $300,078.54.
+Following the transaction, the chief executive officer now owns 70,892 shares in the company, valued at approximately $12,135,292.56.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-In other news, CEO Ramkumar Krishnan sold 3,433 shares of the stock in a transaction on Thursday, July 28th.
+Also, CEO Ramkumar Krishnan sold 3,433 shares of the company’s stock in a transaction that occurred on Thursday, July 28th.
 The shares were sold at an average price of $174.83, for a total transaction of $600,191.39.
-Following the transaction, the chief executive officer now owns 50,577 shares in the company, valued at approximately $8,842,376.91.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Steven C. Williams sold 1,753 shares of the stock in a transaction on Friday, July 15th.
-The stock was sold at an average price of $171.18, for a total transaction of $300,078.54.
-Following the transaction, the chief executive officer now owns 70,892 shares in the company, valued at approximately $12,135,292.56.
+Following the completion of the transaction, the chief executive officer now owns 50,577 shares in the company, valued at approximately $8,842,376.91.
 The disclosure for this sale can be found here.
 Company insiders own 0.12% of the company’s stock.

 PepsiCo Trading Up 1.6 %

-PepsiCo (NASDAQ:PEP – Get Rating) last released its earnings results on Tuesday, July 12th.
-The company reported $1.86 EPS for the quarter, beating the consensus estimate of $1.73 by $0.13.
+PepsiCo (NASDAQ:PEP – Get Rating) last issued its quarterly earnings results on Tuesday, July 12th.
+The company reported $1.86 earnings per share for the quarter, topping analysts’ consensus estimates of $1.73 by $0.13.
+The company had revenue of $20.23 billion during the quarter, compared to analyst estimates of $19.51 billion.
 PepsiCo had a net margin of 11.28% and a return on equity of 52.01%.
-The business had revenue of $20.23 billion during the quarter, compared to analyst estimates of $19.51 billion.
-During the same period in the prior year, the business earned $1.72 earnings per share.
-The business’s quarterly revenue was up 5.2% on a year-over-year basis.
+The business’s revenue for the quarter was up 5.2% compared to the same quarter last year.
+During the same period in the prior year, the business posted $1.72 EPS.
 As a group, analysts anticipate that PepsiCo, Inc. will post 6.66 earnings per share for the current fiscal year.

 PepsiCo Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 30th.
-Shareholders of record on Friday, September 2nd will be paid a $1.15 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, September 30th.
+Investors of record on Friday, September 2nd will be paid a dividend of $1.15 per share.
+This represents a $4.60 annualized dividend and a yield of 2.73%.
 The ex-dividend date of this dividend is Thursday, September 1st.
-This represents a $4.60 annualized dividend and a yield of 2.73%.
 PepsiCo’s dividend payout ratio is presently 69.28%.

-PEP has been the topic of several recent research reports.
-Credit Suisse Group lifted their target price on shares of PepsiCo from $168.00 to $170.00 and gave the company a “neutral” rating in a report on Wednesday, July 13th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of PepsiCo from $179.00 to $181.00 and gave the stock a “hold” rating in a report on Tuesday.
-UBS Group cut their price objective on shares of PepsiCo from $190.00 to $182.00 and set a “buy” rating on the stock in a report on Tuesday, June 21st.
-Barclays cut their price objective on shares of PepsiCo from $187.00 to $183.00 and set an “overweight” rating on the stock in a report on Wednesday, July 6th.
-Finally, Wells Fargo & Company cut their target price on shares of PepsiCo from $175.00 to $172.00 and set an “equal weight” rating on the stock in a research note on Tuesday, June 21st.
-Five analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $182.25.

 PepsiCo, Inc manufactures, markets, distributes, and sells various beverages and convenient foods worldwide.
 The company operates through seven segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; Africa, Middle East and South Asia; and Asia Pacific, Australia and New Zealand and China Region.